 The workshop was designed to cover the importance of hygiene and to teach the children about the HandyShower and its benefits.
 Finally, Jhon decided to conduct workshops with both Señoras (ladies, moms) and children (the oldest ones, around 10-11 years old).
 We ended up doing the workshops in open-air, next to a common canteen, where everyday one of Señoras cooks meals for the community.
 In this community there is no canalisation, no running tap, and no available sinks… Together with Natalia we went to look for water in order to show how the device worked.
 We had to pass through a dangerous and narrow path between wires, rubbish, and a slippery downslope.
 Some of the girls wanted to keep us company, and joyfully ran alongside, while Natalia and I were frightened.

 Finally, we presented how the HandyShower works.
 Kids were excited to test the device, watering a few plants in the tiny garden next to the canteen.
 Suddenly, three stray dogs appeared and started to fight under the table where we were sitting.
 One of the ladies managed to calm them down, get rid of them and close the loophole.
 In the end, we gave away four HandyShowers to the community.
 A few weeks later, I received photos from the Señoras who installed the devices in their homes.
-They now use them as a shower or a tap to wash their dishes.
+They now use them as a shower or a tap to wash their dishes (see the picture below).

 Looking for new partnerships